SlyMich/SlyMich/README.md

 - 👋 Hi, I’m @SlyMich
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI & cyber security
 - 🌱 I’m currently learning Computer science
 - 💞️ I’m looking to collaborate on everything comp science  based
 - 📫 How to reach me be available soo